prontoexists/OSProj1/devlog.md

 3/17/25 - Begin Logger.py.
 Read instructions

 3/18/25 - Begin the logger.py code.
 Biggest issue I had was dealing with the repeated whitespace and not having it lead to crashing or invalid syntax on the output.

+3/20/25 - FInished logger.py.
+Final step was ensuring that the logger output matched the date and time format that was provided by the instructions.

+3/21/25 - Begin Driver.py.
+This is the final program that utilizes both logger and encryption programs.
+We create the password function and provide input for inclusion or from the history.